munificent/game-programming-patterns/book/object-pool.markdown

 Unions don't seem to be used that often these days, so the syntax may be unfamiliar to you.
-If you're on a game team, you've probably got a &ldquo;memory guy&rdquo;, that beleaguered compatriot whose job it is to come up with a solution when the game has inevitably blown its memory budget.
+If you're on a game team, you've probably got a "memory guy", that beleaguered compatriot whose job it is to come up with a solution when the game has inevitably blown its memory budget.
 Ask him about unions.
 He'll know all about them and other fun bit-packing tricks.